Málaga Cathedral: Music in the cathedral

+Like Granada Cathedral, there is a pair of 18th-century organs.
+The organs of Malaga with their eye-catching trompetería (horizontal pipes) are more imposing.

 Notable maestros de capilla of the cathedral include the composers Cristóbal de Morales in his last years (1551–1554), Esteban de Brito (Estêvão de Brito), Francisco Sanz, and (following the sudden death of Manuel Martínez Delgado who died before he could take the position) late baroque composers Juan Francés de Iribarren and Jayme Torrens.